+Humanities

-Humanities (2860)
+(2860)

+Two Credits, Block

+Grades 11, 12
-Prerequisites: Enhanced English IIL, British Lit to 1616 or British Lit 1616-1900 or American Lit I or II, and Enhanced English IIW, College Preparatory Composition, or AP Writing with a Grade of C or Higher

-In Humanities, students study the achievements of specific cultures and specific individuals in art, music, theatre, literature, and philosophy.
+Prerequisites: Enhanced English IIL, British Lit to 1616 or British Lit 1616-1900 or American Lit I or II, and Enhanced English IIW, College PreparatoryComposition, or AP Writing with a Grade of C or Higher In Humanities, students study the achievements of specific cultures and specific individuals in art, music, theatre literature and philosophy.
+By investigating achievements in these areas, students witness the theatre, literature, and philosophy.
 By investigating achievements in these areas, students witness the progress and decline of humankind from ancient Greece through the Age of Reason.
 Areas of concentration include the classical civilizations of Greece and Rome, the Medieval Period, and the European Renaissance of the 15th and 16th century.
-Major literary works include Homer's Iliad, Sophocles' Oedipus the King, Chaucer's Canterbury Tales, Machiavelli's The Prince, Shakespeare's Comedy of Errors, and Voltaire's Candide.
+Major literary works include Homer's lliad, Sophocles' Oedipus the King, Chaucer's Canterbury Tales, Machiavelli's The Prince, Shakespeare's Comedy of Errors, and Voltaire's Candide.
 Generally, college-bound students take Humanities.
 Offered for college credit.
 DMACC Course LIT 150 (3 credits)

-World Literature 1650 to Present (2470)

-Prerequisites: Enhanced English II Lit, British Lit to 1616, British Lit 1616-1900, or American Lit I or II, and Enhanced English II Writing, College Preparatory Composition, or AP Writing with a C or higher
+World Literature 1650 to Present (2470) Prerequisites: Enhanced English II Lit, British Lit to 1616, British Lit 1616-1900, or American Lit I or II, and Enhanced English II Writing, College Preparatory Composition, or AP Writing with a C or higher